 Evidently, delivery is everything.
 You’ll have chosen a retailer because of their delivery promise.
 Or, your previous experience of their delivery service.
-Giants like Amazon place huge emphasis on delivery time and location, with locker locations (dotted all over most UK cities) and their subscription based Amazon Prime same day delivery service.
+Giants like Amazon place a huge emphasis on delivery time and location, with locker locations (dotted all over most UK cities) and their subscription-based Amazon Prime same day delivery service.

 According to Chloë Thomas, of eCommerce MasterPlan; You need to get it right in all of these places:

 - On every page: a header with the headline offering, and then a link to the delivery options.

 - Clear information on every product page: Is it in stock?
 When will it despatch?

 - Relevant postage prices: clearly explained on the checkout and basket pages too.

 I would establish those points as the minumum must haves.
 In fact I’d argue that consumers in 2016 demand far more, making this the new minimum standard:

 - Order Tracking and SMS / Email Updates